IBM/cp4ba-client-onboarding-scenario/JamInABox.md

-# Jam-in-a-box for Business Automation
+# Jam-in-a-Box for Business Automation

 ## Introduction